minatouchiha4711/minatouchiha4711/README.md

 ### Hi there 👋

+My name is Daniel Velasco and I'm on my way to becoming a senior-level software developer.

 <!--
 **minatouchiha4711/minatouchiha4711** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.